 The painting by artist Sue Hourigan measures 60cm by 50cm (canvas).
 It is planned to make scanned photo image copies available for family members.
 Details of this item and other merchandise items of memorabilia designed for this special occasion may be seen here – 2020-200 Wilson Family in Australia Memorabilia

-Friday 27th will be a momentous day with a coach visit to the little town of Richmond where we may enjoy the town’s attractions, take brunch at the hotel, and stroll down to view and walk our William’s beautiful Richmond Bridge, the oldest bridge in Australia still in use as it has been from 1825.
+Friday 27th was to be a momentous day with a coach visit to the little town of Richmond where would enjoy the town’s attractions, take lunch at the hotel, and stroll down to view and walk our William’s beautiful Richmond Bridge, the oldest bridge in Australia still in use as it has been from 1825.

-Tall Ships Experience – Later, on return to Hobart we will board two grand ‘tall ships’ the Lady Nelson, and the Windeward Bound, to embark on our two hour cruise and re-enactment on the Derwent River Estuary and at Elizabeth Street Pier.
+Tall Ships Experience – Later, on return to Hobart the plan had us boarding two grand ‘tall ships’ the Lady Nelson, and the SV RhonaH, to embark on our two hour cruise and re-enactment on the Derwent River Estuary and at Elizabeth Street Pier.

 Perhaps awaiting her arrival ashore will be a welcoming delegation which if we may be so fortunate will be led by ‘Lieutenant Governor William Sorell’ with an escort of officers and troops of the British 48th Regiment of Foot (Northhamptonshire), which Regiment was assigned to the Australian colonies at that time.
 An official band to play the Royal Anthem, and with local settlers in attendance keen to welcome Skelton and its new emigrants, the Skelton being noteworthy for being the first ship with free settlers from Scotland.

-Group Dinner is planned for Friday evening at the Royal Yacht Club of Tasmania on the foreshore at Sandy Bay.
+Group Dinner was planned for Friday evening at the Royal Yacht Club of Tasmania on the foreshore at Sandy Bay.